ubernostrum/django-contact-form/docs/faq.rst

 design, block structure, etc. cannot be reliably accounted for.
-As such, django-contact-form provides bare-bones (i.e., containing no HTML structure whatsoever) templates in its source distribution to enable running tests, and otherwise simply provides good documentation of all required templates and the context made available to them.
+As such, django-contact-form provides bare-bones (i.e., containing no HTML structure whatsoever) templates in its source distribution to enable running tests, and otherwise just provides good documentation of all required templates and the context made available to them.